FulphilledDev/phitdev/README.md

 <br />
 <br />
 <p align="center">
 Currently a 100Devs Full-Stack Software Engineer.
-I am motivated by the potential of technology as a tool for economic change, with a background in Math and Entrepreneurship, as well as a deep interest in Web3 and Business Management.
+I am a team-player, and detail-oriented with a deep interest in human potential.
+I look forward to bringing my skills to individuals and companies that embrace an entrepreneur mindset, “get the job done” attitude, and transparent communication.
 </p>

 <p align="center">